Lifting and handling

 One to ensure your own safety is to make sure that person you are looking after is doing as much as possible for themselves, whilst also remaining safe.

 Our Regaining your independence section will tell you more about how people with health problems or disabilities can often be assisted by trained professionals to relearn old skills, and to maximise their independence.

 Use specialist equipment

 There is specialist equipment which can help you with lifting and handling, such as hoists, stand aids, transfer boards or slide sheets.

 Our Equipment to help at home section will tell you more about how to find the right specialist equipment, either privately or with assistance from a trained professional.

 Take a training course

 You may also be interested in taking a training course, which will teach you safe handling methods.

 Your local Community Independence Team, referred to in our Regaining your independence section, will usually have specialist workers to provide training and advice to carers on how to look after someone safely.

-NHS Choices has information about manual handling which will help you to learn how to safely lift or move a person.
+The NHS website has information about manual handling which will help you to learn how to safely lift or move a person.